NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Getting_Started.md

 ### Release

-To ensure GDC always releases high-quality data, submitted files are not automatically released.
+To ensure the GDC always releases high-quality data, submitted files are not automatically released.

 Once cases meet a minimum set of requirements, a submitter can sign-off on those cases via the submission portal.
 The sign-off will initiate data indexing and harmonization in preparation for a release of the data to the [GDC Data Portal] (https://gdc-dev.nci.nih.gov/access-data/gdc-data-portal).

-Minimum requirements for releasing a case vary from one project to another, but must include data from the following three categories:
+Minimum requirements for releasing a case vary from one project to another, but it must include data from the following three categories:

-* Clinical Data: elements such as gender, age, diagnosis, etc. as defined in the GDC dictionary.
+* Clinical Data: elements such as gender, age, diagnosis, etc. as defined in the GDC Dictionary.
-* Biospecimen Data: entities such as sample, aliquot etc as defined in the GDC dictionary.
+* Biospecimen Data: entities such as sample, aliquot, etc. as defined in the GDC Dictionary.
-* Molecular Data: at least one type of molecular data, such as, lane level DNA Sequences, as defined in the GDC dictionary.
+* Molecular Data: at least one type of molecular data, such as, lane level DNA Sequences, as defined in the GDC Dictionary.

 By using the dictionary viewer, the user can identify minimum fields requirements for each of the three categories listed above.

 In general, submitters are requested to release their files within six months from first submission.
-This guideline is in place in support of GDC's aim to make data available to the community according to the Genomic Data Sharing policies outlined by NCI.
+This guideline is in place in support of the GDC's aim to make data available to the community according to the Genomic Data Sharing policies outlined by NCI.

-Released cases and/or files can be redacted from GDC.
+Released cases and/or files can be redacted from the GDC.
 Redaction is performed by GDC administrators, at case level through synchronization with dbGaP, and at file level through submitter's request usually after a data quality issue is identified.
 The GDC Data Submission Portal itself currently does not support redaction by researchers through the web user interface.

 ### Data Access and Download